-FAQ FOR LANGUAGE MIGRATIONIn the past, pro et con has answered a variety of customers' questions referring to automated language migration in general and to a possible language migration from COBOL to Java by use of the CoJaC tool in specific.
+FAQ FOR LANGUAGE MIGRATIONIn the past, pro et con answered a variety of customer questions referring to automated language migration in general and to a possible language migration from COBOL to Java by use of the CoJaC tool in specific.
 We collected these questions and their answers here:

 Does automatic migration really work?
-Is there not a lot of manual work to do?
+Isn't there a lot of manual work to do?

 Do the converted Java programs conform to an object-oriented concept?

 Is the generated code maintainable and suitable for further development?